Clemson students meet alum saved by great, great uncle in WWII

 After four months of intense fighting, Morgan was one of the more than 60,000 out-gunned and out-manned American and Filipino soldiers who were ordered to surrender on April 9, 1942 – the largest surrender of American forces in history.
 The subsequent forced march more than 60 miles north through the searing jungle heat to Japanese prison camps is now known as the Bataan Death March and is considered one of the worst war crimes in history.

-Morgan survived the march, only to be rewarded by years of neglect, abuse, and disrespect by his Japanese captors.
+Morgan survived the march and found himself in a Japanese prison camp named Camp O’Donnell, only to be rewarded by years of neglect, abuse, and disrespect by his Japanese captors.

 But the worst of times can bring out the best in men.

 Skardon was the sickest of the three, having been ill with malaria even before the surrender.
 In the camp he became afflicted with beriberi and diarrhea too and became so weak he could not stand or even feed himself.
 Morgan and Leitner teamed up to keep Skardon alive; spoon-feeding him, massaging his legs and feet, and washing him as best they could.
-Skardon had managed to keep his gold Clemson ring hidden from the guards, and Morgan finally took it and traded it for a small chicken and some canned ham.
+Skardon had used his natural cunning to keep his gold Clemson ring hidden from their guards, but as he started to slip away Morgan quietly took it and, risking his life, traded it to one of their prison guards for a small chicken and some canned ham.

-The food saved Skardon’s life and the story of his ring has become legend for all who pass through Clemson.
-It’s told at every class ring ceremony before the rings are handed out.
+That food saved Skardon’s life and the story of his ring has become legend for all who pass through Clemson.
+It is told at every class ring ceremony, often by Skardon himself who for decades has made it a point to attend.

 Which brings us back to Katie and Wilson.